Nina Dobrev’s ‘Vampire Diaries’ Return Officially Confirmed

 “Let Elena wake up and have these boys gone and never know any of this happened.
 As a producer, I do have a lot of information and then there’s a lot of information I don’t have.
 I want the audience to be happy, but I also am very pro-human.
 I don’t think these guys should have the ability to wreak havoc, kill everybody, ruin the lives of so many and then get out with a happy ending.
 I think the happy ending is that we got to go on this amazing ride with these two guys.
 They’ve lived long enough.”

 Over the years, a lot has been said about Nina’s return to the show.
-However, it could have been very hectic for the Bulgarian actress to make time out from her busy schedule to shoot the final episode of TVD.
+However, it could have been very hectic for the Bulgarian actress to take time out from her busy schedule to shoot the final episode of TVD.
 A lot of her fans and followers do not know this for a fact that, there was a time when she made it very clear that she is done portraying any character for The Vampire Diaries.

 “I had decided years before that I’d go the run of my contract and I wouldn’t extend, but it was a surprise for everyone else that didn’t know that.
 I always knew that I’d signed up for a certain amount of time and I fulfilled it.
 I had a great experience, but everything has to come to an end and this was my time.
 It’s like high school, you do four years and then you move onto the college.”

-The last episode from The Vampire Diaries Season 8 titled, “I Was Feeling Epic,” is scheduled to air in March.
-Now as it is an official news from Nina Dobrev herself that she is indeed reprising her role of Elena Gilbert in the finale episode of The Vampire Diaries Season 8, fans are now speculating whether they get to see her sharing the screen with Ian Somerhalder or not.
+The last episode from The Vampire Diaries Season 8, titled “I Was Feeling Epic,” is scheduled to air in March.
+Now, as it is an official news from Nina Dobrev herself that she is indeed reprising her role of Elena Gilbert, fans are now speculating whether they get to see her sharing the screen with Ian Somerhalder or not.
 Are you excited for Nina’s return to the show?
 Sound off your views in the comments below.

 [Featured Image by John Phillips/Getty Images]